by-cx/raspik/README.md

 I use switching power supply [MEAN WELL LRS-75-5](http://www.mean-well.cz/assets/data/LRS-75-spec.pdf).
 It's sold here in Czech Republic.
 It delivers max.
 14 A in 5 V. The maximal current is much bigger than I need or I will need.
 On the other hand if you decide to fill all 8 slots with RPis this power source can handle it.
 If I am choosing the power supply now I would pick something with 5 V and 12 V output.
 That allows to supply 3.5" HDD.
 Unfortunately 3.5" HDD barely fits inside the rack.

-I lost source code for this blade and only I have is STL.
-I will add the source code once I decide to redesign it.
+** IMPORTANT: Please print both parts of the power supply blade including the top cover.
+You will be touching the rack and you don't want to touch the live wire. **

 This blade requires two slots inside the case.

+** IMPORTANT: I experienced instabilities in Raspberry Pi when filtering capacitor wasn't connected at the output of the power supply.
+Please add something like 330uF capacitor at the output. **

+If you decide, like me, to supply one or more USB devices directly from the power supply and power line into Raspberry Pi won't be disconnected.
+It's a good idea to add a poly-fuse, cut the 5V line before the USB connector or both,

+Also output of the power supply should be covered with 10 or 15 A fuse.
+I use 10 A. The selected power supply has integrated protection mechanisms but the datasheet doesn't mention short circuit protection specifically.
+Only Hiccup mode I have no experience with.

 ### Switch blade

 I would say this blade is optional.
 You can depend on WiFi or having the switch somewhere else.
 I use Tenda TEG1005D.
 It's super small, 1 Gbit switch that fits inside perfectly.
 The switch is glued to the blade.

 As the power supply blade this one also requires two slots.
-I am planning to squeeze them together so they need only three slots in total.
+I am planning to squeeze them together so they will need only three slots in total but I have plenty of space available for now.

 ### 2.5" HDD/SSD blade